-Businesses are organized either as a proprietorship, a partnership or a corporation.
+Businesses are organized either as a sole proprietorship, a partnership or a corporation.
 While the owners are quite distinct from the business in case of a corporation, they are one and the same in the case of sole proprietorship.
 In all forms business, the personal transactions of the owners are not mixed up with the transactions and accounts of the business.
 This is because doing so would make an effective analysis of an entity's financial performance and position impossible.

-- A CPA has 3 rooms in a house he has rented for $3,000 per month.
-He has setup a single-member accounting practice and uses one room for the purpose.
+A CPA has 3-room house he has rented for $3,000 per month.
+He has setup a single-member accounting practice and uses one room for the purpose of business.
 Under the business entity concept, only 1/3rd of the rent or $1,000 should be charged to business, because the other 2 rooms or $2,000 worth of rent is expended for personal purposes.